antarctica/nerc-arctic-office-projects-api/README.md

 $ flask seed random
 ```

+**Note:** You need to have imported the science categories and funder organisations before running this command.

 ### Import data

 A custom [Flask CLI](#flask-cli) command is included for importing various resources into the API: